auroraenterprise/auracoin/docs/download.md

 exceptions), enter it into the `outboundIP` property under the `Peers` section of `config.auc`.

+You can change the port that Auracoin runs on by changing `outboundPort` in `config.auc`.

 When you need to run the miner, navigate to the folder containing your Auracoin repository download and open `main.py`.
 Alternatively, you could type `py main.py` in Command Prompt in the respective directory, or if you want it